 - Module 1: Creating a Community of Learners

 - Module 3: Active Teaching and Learning

 - Module 5: Teaching with Technology

 - Module 6: Assessing Teaching and Learning

-chairs or cluster chairs to request a current copy of the course outlines.
+chairs to request a current copy of the Course Outlines.

 Other Helpful Resources